-DOT-approved double-axle trailer.
-Trailers can be ordered with either a standard hydraulic surge brake system or Electric brake system.
-Trailers can be configured with either a 2-5/16" ball coupler or 3" pintle eye ring coupler.
+The trailer is a DOT-approved, double-axle trailer.
+Trailers can be ordered with either a standard hydraulic surge brake system or electric brake system.
+Trailers can be configured with various hitch options.

-For convenience a formed steel hose bin has been provided for the storage of hoses and accessories during transport.
+For convenience, a formed steel hose bin has been provided for the storage of hoses and accessories during transport.